 9. Krop: @krop_jobs

 Krop is your one-stop-shop for jobs in the USA.
 Based in California, Krop fires out open positions in studios across the land.
 From Georgia and Boston to the Big Apple itself – it leaves no employment stone unturned.

 10. Creative Pool: @Creativepool

-Creative industry network, Creativepool, is full to the brim with articles and interviews from their own magazine, as well as work from featured members.
-What really stands out is its rather prolific jobs feed, which is shared on a dedicated Twitter account.
-For now, its only featuring positions available in the UK – but keep an eye on their feed as this could always change.
+Creative industry network, Creativepool, is full to the brim with articles and interviews from their magazine, as well as work from featured members.
+What stands out is its rather prolific jobs feed, which is shared on a dedicated Twitter account.
+For now, it's only featuring positions available in the UK – but keep an eye on their feed as this could always change.

 11.The Dots Jobs: @TheDotsJobs

 If you're already familiar with The Loop, then you may know The Dots.
 Founded by the same person, wonder woman Pip Jamieson, it's a creative network bursting at the seams with opportunities.
 Not only does it tweet about jobs regularly from its tailor-made Twitter account, but it also hosts a range of talks, portfolio masterclasses and networking events to make the job search a more enjoyable experience.

 12. Creative Recruitment: @Creative_Rec